 The Sustainable Finance Lab (SFL) is an academic think tank whose members are mostly professors from different universities in the Netherlands.
 The aim of the SFL is a stable and robust financial sector that contributes to an economy that serves humanity without depleting its environment.
 To this end the SFL develops ideas and provides a platform to discuss them, thus bridging science and practice.
-This Policy Paper was co-authored and a joint effort between Gerdie Knijp and Hesse McKechnie.
-It reflects a shared intellectual contribution.
-Gerdie (g.knijp@uu.nl) is project manager at Sustainable Finance Lab.
-Hesse is fellow at the Erasmus Platform for Sustainable Value Creation and associate at the Sustainable Finance Lab.
+This Policy Paper has been drafted by Gerdie Knijp (g.knijp@uu.nl), project manager at Sustainable Finance Lab and Hesse McKechnie, fellow at the Erasmus Platform for Sustainable Value Creation.